 When it comes to keeping your plugins and themes updated, it takes little time to get it done: all you have to do is click the checkboxes next to the item you want to update and then click the update button.
 If you don’t like checking for updates, enabling automatic updates could be the best solution for you.

 WordPress integrates with various 3rd-party platforms that can increase the functionality of your website.
-There are plugins which facilitate the process of integrating with CRMs like HubSpot, Ontraport, Drip and many any other email sending solutions; you can charge recurring payments or you can accept one-time credit card payments.
+There are plugins that facilitate the process of integrating with CRMs like HubSpot, Ontraport, Drip, and many other emails sending solutions; you can charge recurring payments or you can accept one-time credit card payments.

 If you’re wondering why so many big companies chose WordPress, know this: besides its great customizability, WordPress can support websites with thousands of monthly posts and millions of visitors.

 And the best thing about all this is that you have everything you need in order to scale your website right from the very beginning, as no great upgrade is necessary to meet future increasing needs.

 When is WordPress not a good fit?